-In this class, you will be provided several different opportunities to demonstrate your abilities.
+In this class, you will provided several different opportunities to demonstrate your abilities.
 A word of advice - look at these assignments positively.
 They represent opportunities to perform, to show off, to learn, to impress me.
 Consider the following.
 When you are selling something, you know a lot about that something...hopefully.
 But what do you present?
 Do you tell it all?
 Or do you tailor your comments to the expressed needs/wants of those with whom you are conversing, not presenting anywhere near all of what you know?
 So it is with assignments....you may not have to tell it all, but since you do not know what will be asked, you must know it all.
 Look at it this way.
 If you do not learn it now, and you discover later that you need it, when will you learn it?

-ASSIGNMENT 1: SALES PLAN FOR THE PRODUCT/SERVICE YOU WILL SELL
+ASSIGNMENT 1: SALES PLAN FOR THE PRODUCTS/ SERVICES YOU WILL SELL (SUBMIT ELECTRONICALLY)

-This exercise will focus on your development of two product plans.
-It will emphasize some of the business and professional skills you must develop before you leave UT ARLINGTON.
-You will be asked to develop a mini-business plan for a product.
-YOU WILL MAKE TWO PRESENTATIONS IN THIS CLASS.
-THEREFORE YOU WILL NEED TWO PRODUCT PLANS.
+This exercise will focus on your development of 2 products/ services plans.
+It will emphasize some of and professional skills you must develop before you leave UT ARLINGTON.
+You will be asked to develop a sales plan for two products or services.
+YOU WILL MAKE 2 PRESENTATION IN THIS CLASS.
+THEREFORE YOU WILL NEED TWO PRODUCT PLAN.